malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 Some specific aspects of this anecdote are worth elaborating:
 * **Priors:** the assistant's initial guesses are priors.
 And the observations that they make, and posterior likelihoods that they calculate, will enable them to adjust those priors over time.
 In some cases, such as with the different positive and negative reward options, the assistant will probably assign equal prior likelihood to each option.
 In an evolutionary setting, where the assistant is an organism's autonomous monitoring and control system, those priors will be shaped by evolution.
-* **Primitive mechanisms:** the mouse itself is embued with some _primitive_ self-learning mechanisms, and the assistant may make assumptions about the existence of those primitive mechanism or infer their existence through observation.
+* **Primitive mechanisms:** the mouse itself is imbued with some _primitive_ self-learning mechanisms, and the assistant may make assumptions about the existence of those primitive mechanism or infer their existence through observation.
 Such primitive mechanisms may, for example, include: minimising effort, avoiding injury, hunger/satiation reward association.
 * **Hindsight:** the assistant will not know the most efficient way for a mouse to carry out a task, and initially will make guesses about that.
 Having observed a mouse perform a task, the assistant will be able to update their assumptions, and thus may use their "in hindsight" (posterior) model when determining the reward.
 * **Modelling:** there is plenty of avenue in here for very complex hierarchical and classification-based models to be built up over time.
 Complex models can be used to predict the behaviour of the mouse given different stimuli, and for what training methods are appropriate across different scenarios.
 Complex models can also be build up to represent the professor's objectives.